Download our complete presentation Portfolio Here

 During my teenage years, I got interested in pottery and woodcarving.
 The winter of 1975 found me spending 30 or 40 hours a weeks in Ron Senungetuk’s class learning design, metalsmithing and woodcarving. the next spring, Fairbanks potters invited Marguerite Wildenhain to teach a workshop.
 She commented on my trying to squeeze the whole Brooks Range onto the neck of a 6” vase.
 She also said if I wanted to attend her summer school, I needed to first go to South Bear School with her student Dean Schwarz and she’d take me on his recommendation.
 It meant missing the chance to help Ron on his walnut mobile for the Noel Wien Library, but the rest of my education was to unfold from that South Bear summer.

 I was lucky to have four summers at Marguerite’s Pond Farm Pottery, learning about drawing, potting, sculpture and making variations on a theme.
 Mom went to South Bear in 1977 and met students from Naguib School of Sculpture.
 Mustafa Naguib, fled the revolution in Egypt to open a small sculpture school in the Chicago area.
 Over the next three years, I spent 24 intensive months making life-size clay figures and learning about portrait sculpture, anatomy, mold making and casting.
-In the summer of 1978 I missed Pond Farm to accompanied my grandmother on an wondrous 6 week trip to Italy and Sicily.
+In the summer of 1978, I missed Pond Farm to accompanied my grandmother on a wondrous 6 week trip to Italy and Sicily.

 Back in Alaska, I built a couple of yurts on a Fairbanks hilltop.
 I went to Monday night drawing, carved, modeled and tinkered.
 In 1985, Ranja came for a visit and… I suppose I should start over and keep it to the highlights: